Blog

 Khosrow R. Shotorbani pointed out that diagnosing pre-disease states would require retesting drugs for these states, posing a new challenge for the industry.

-"A lot of our drugs will have to be retested for pre-disease as opposed to the clinical manifestation of disease, and that's gonna really turn healthcare on its axis.”
+"Many of our drugs will have to be retested for pre-disease as opposed to the clinical manifestation of disease, turning healthcare on its axis.”

-The role of laboratories in patient care was a recurring topic throughout the webinar.
+The role of medical laboratories in patient care was a recurring topic throughout the webinar.

 The panelists emphasized the need for labs to be proactive, understand their costs, and work with data analytics and financial teams.

-They painted a picture of labs as unsung heroes in the healthcare system, sitting on a wealth of raw material that could be harnessed to improve patient care.
+They painted a picture of labs as unsung heroes in the healthcare system, sitting on a wealth of raw materials that could be harnessed to improve patient care.

 “Lab data is the biggest bargain in healthcare today.”